Last updated on 19 July 2021

 The MariaDB team has public JIRA projects.
 We can keep an eye on them to follow the development of new features and bug fixing.
 If you care about Aria Pagecache, the following tasks are important:

 - MDEV-16606 – Make aria_pagecache_buffer_size dynamic

 - MDEV-16607 – Consider smaller defaults for MyISAM and Aria cache sizes – Aria default could actually be increased, see the comments in the task.

 - MDEV-25285 – aria_pagecache_buffer_size doc is wrong in one place

 If you make massive use of Aria you may also care about this, but it’s much less likely to be implemented:

 Aria was conceived as a modern, crash-safe MyISAM.
 These engines are similar in many respects.

 MyISAM has a Key Cache, which is almost equivalent to Aria Pagecache.
-The big difference is that, while the Pagecache stored both indexes and data, the Key Cache only stores indexes.
-For each Aria status variable mentioned in this article, there is an equivalent MyISAM variables that gives us some information about the Key Cache.
+The big difference is that, while the Pagecache stores both indexes and data, the Key Cache only stores indexes.
+For each Aria status variable mentioned in this article, there is an equivalent MyISAM variable that gives us some information about the Key Cache.

 If you use MyISAM on purpose, consider using InnoDB instead.
-There aren’t many good reasons to choose MyISAM instead.
+There aren’t many good reasons to choose MyISAM nowadays.
 That said, if you use MyISAM for a good reason, check if you can use Aria instead.
 It’s very possible you can’t, because Aria is sensibly slower on write.
-But, as a general rule, the least storage engines you use in the same server the better.
+But as a general rule… the least storage engines you use in the same server, the better.

 We discussed the methods I know to check if Aria pagecache is reasonably sized.
 However, don’t be too paranoid about it.
 You surely should enlarge the pagecache if it is not big enough, but that’s not a common situation.
 Shrinking it could also make sense to save resources and improve performance, but if the gain is small it’s hardly worth the effort.